Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 ## test

-**The only way to be certain that a particular RE works is to test it.**
+<mark>The only way to be certain that a particular RE works is to test it.</mark>

 ## character classes and bracket expressions